-The maturity profile of the Company's financial liabilities are indicated by their classification in the consolidated balance sheet as "current" or "non-current" and further information relevant to the Company's liquidity position is disclosed in the Company's going concern assessment in note 2.
+The maturity profile of the Company's financial liabilities are indicated by their classification in the balance sheet as "current" or "non-current" and further information relevant to the Company's liquidity position is disclosed in the Company's going concern assessment in note 2.
+Refer also to further bond agreement terms as disclosed in note 12.

-21. Commitments
+17. Commitments